HOrdover/craftlit-cranford/content/019-Mr Harrison-697-Chs5-6-09.26.2025.md

 'At this speech the poor girl hesitated, and at last, in an undecided way, as if she was not sure whether she was doing right, she took Sophy's place in the boat.
 Helen and Lizzie landed with their sister, so that there was plenty of room for Miss Tomkinson, Miss Horsman, and all the little Bullocks; and the three vicarage girls went off strolling along the meadow side, and playing with Walter, who was in a high state of excitement.
 The sun was getting low, but the declining light was beautiful upon the water; and, to add to the charm of the time, Sophy and her sisters, standing on the green lawn in front of the hall, struck up the little German canon, which I had never heard before:

-'"Oh, wie wohl ist mir am Abend." etc.
+'"Oh, wie wohl ist mir am Abend." [etc.](https://youtu.be/GN7xIxQ6QRE?si=bjY_dvvCxPRAU5tQ) [Wiki for song](https://de.wikipedia.org/wiki/O_wie_wohl_ist_mir_am_Abend) ***Translation:  Oh, how comfortable I am in the evening)***

 'At last we were summoned to tug the boat to the landing-steps on the lawn, tea and a blazing wood fire being ready for us in the hall.
 I was offering my arm to Miss Horsman, as she was a little lame, when she said again, in her peculiar disagreeable way, "had you not better take Miss Bullock, Mr. Harrison?
 It will be more satisfactory."

 'I helped Miss Horsman up the steps, however, and then she repeated her advice; so, remembering that Miss Bullock was in fact the daughter of my entertainers, I went to her; but, though she accepted my arm, I could perceive that she was sorry that I had offered it.

 'The hall was lighted by the glorious wood fire in the wide old grate; the daylight was dying away in the west; and the large windows admitted but little of what was left, through their small leaded frames, with coats of arms emblazoned upon them.
 The farmer's wife had set out a great long table, which was piled with good things; and a huge black kettle sang on the glowing fire, which sent a cheerful warmth through the room as it crackled and blazed.
 Mr. Morgan (who I found had been taking a little round in the neigbourhood among his patients) was there, smiling and rubbing his hands as usual.
-Mr. Bullock was holding a conversation with the farmer at the garden-door on the nature of different manures, in which it struck me that, if Mr. Bullock had the fine names and the theories on his side, the farmer had all the practical knowledge and the experience, and I know which I would have trusted.
-I think Mr. Bullock rather liked to talk about Liebig in my hearing; it sounded well, and was knowing.
+Mr. Bullock was holding a conversation with the farmer at the garden-door on the nature of different manures, in which it struck me that, ***if Mr. Bullock had the fine names and the theories on his side, the farmer had all the practical knowledge and the experience, and I know which I would have trusted***.
+I think Mr. Bullock rather liked to talk about [Liebig](https://www.sciencedirect.com/science/article/abs/pii/S0531513102007197) in my hearing; it sounded well, and was knowing.
 Mrs. Bullock was not particularly placid in her mood.
 In the first place, I wanted to sit by the Vicar's daughter, and Miss Caroline as decidedly wanted to sit on my other side, being afraid of her fainting fits, I imagine.
 But Mrs. Bullock called me to a place near her daughter.
 Now, I thought I had done enough civility to a girl who was evidently annoyed rather than pleased by my attentions, and I pretended to be busy stooping under the table for Miss Caroline's gloves, which were missing; but it was of no avail; Mrs. Bullock's fine severe eyes were awaiting my reappearance, and she summoned me again.

 '"I am keeping this place on my right hand for you, Mr. Harrison.
 Jemima, sit still!"